epsi-rns/epsi-rns.github.io/pages/about.md

 	So I make this blog.

 Hello, my name is Epsi.
 I'm an open source enthusiast.
-I have made a ready to use Jekyll site customization.
+I have made a ready to use, Jekyll site customization.

 You can read a glance about my journey here